AaryaDesai1/Qdrant_Vector_Database/README.md

     json.dump(points, json_file)
 ```

 This script creates a JSON file named "vector_database.json" with the vectors and their metadata.
-You can then use this JSON file to visualize the vectors in a tool like [TensorSpace](https://tensorspace.org/).
+You can then use this JSON file to visualize the vectors in a tool like mpl_toolkits.

 Then, using more visualization code that is provided in this [notebook](https://github.com/AaryaDesai1/Qdrant_Vector_Database/blob/main/visualization.ipynb), I was able to visualize the vectors in 3D space.